solo-io/gloo-mesh-use-cases/gloo-gateway/jwt/readme.md

 # JWT notes

-This directory has example YAMLs and JWT tokens are used in several guides for Gloo Gateway JWT policies.
-The JWT tokens were made using [jwt.io](jwt.io) by using the following payloads and public keys.
-For more information, [see the docs](https://docs.solo.io/gloo-gateway/main/policies/jwt/).
+This directory has example YAMLs and JWT tokens that are used in several guides for Gloo Gateway JWT policies.
+The JWT tokens were made with [jwt.io](jwt.io) by using the following payloads and public keys.
+For more information, [see the Gloo Gateway docs](https://docs.solo.io/gloo-gateway/main/policies/jwt/).

 ## dev-example JWT